azavgo/uuidgen/readme.md

-## Library to generate UUID-like objects
+## Library to generate version 4 (random based) UUID strings

 ### Features:
-1. True random generated UUID-like string using an http call to https://qrng.anu.edu.au;
+1. True random RFC4122 version 4 UUID string is generated using the ANU QRNG service at https://qrng.anu.edu.au;
-1. If the https://qrng.anu.edu.au site is not available, random UUID-like string is generated using **rand** crate (https://crates.io/crates/rand);
+1. If the https://qrng.anu.edu.au site is not available, UUID string is generated using **rand** crate (https://crates.io/crates/rand);
-1. Generated UUID-like string is formatted to a low case string without dashes, *e.g.* c69436a1975fe2ebb0a6b09163031397;
+1. Generated UUID string is formatted to a low case string without dashes, *e.g.* c69436a1975fe2ebb0a6b09163031397;
 1. UUID QR code svg file is generated using **qrcodegen** crate (https://crates.io/crates/qrcodegen) and **svg_to_string** function from https://github.com/nayuki/QR-Code-generator/blob/master/rust/examples/qrcodegen-demo.rs

-*Note*: This library does not comply with the RFC4122 version 4 (random based) UUIDs

 ### How to use this library:
 1. Add to Cargo.toml: